Photographic image © 2017 Stuart Gelzer

 O'Donnell spent 15 or 20 minutes on this drill, and he even stopped everything at one point to show them the throw had to be on the cut-off man's glove side, which is an obvious and useless thing to be practicing with a championship game the same day.
 And that's all they worked on—what to do in case a ball went all the way to the fence.
 That's like planning to lose.
 I laughed all the way home.

 O'Donnell has had a losing record every year he's coached, including this year, until his team got lucky in the playoffs.
 It's like he'd rather his team lose or something.
 He holds up games by teaching stupid little details, explaining to his players what they should have known or worked on in practice.
 Pain in the neck to coach against him.
 Plus, he's a phony bastard sometimes.
 He says, "All right, good call," to an ump, even if the call goes against his own team, and he'll say "Good play," to someone on the other team, too.
 Fat chance he butters up my team that way, and Covington better not do anything but call the game straight or he'll hear it from me.
-I'm no O'Donnell that will say, "Okay, good call, ump."
+I'm no O'Donnell who will say, "Okay, good call, ump."

 When O'Donnell's players scattered to their parents' cars at the end of practice, I took off for home.
 Jean told me my throbbing pinky meant the medicine was working because it was making the blood circulate.